-The Point-in-Time Count provides a “snapshot in time” which quantifies the size of the population experiencing homelessness at a given point during the year.
-Though the Point-in-Time Count is particularly useful in tracking trends over time, supplemental data should be used to assess, understand, and address the needs of those without a safe and stable home.
+The Homeless Count provides a "snapshot in time" to quantify the size of the homeless population at a specific point during the year.
+While it is useful for tracking trends over time, supplemental data from the existing Homeless Management Information System (HMIS) is used to assess, understand, and address the needs of individuals without safe and stable housing.
 While the methodology employed for the count is the most comprehensive approach available, no methodology allows for a 100% accurate estimate of all people experiencing homelessness.
 Regardless of how successful outreach efforts are, an undercount of people experiencing homelessness is possible.
 This is especially true with hard-to-reach subpopulations such as unsheltered families and unaccompanied youth.

 Community Involvement & Interagency Coordination

 The Homeless Count was developed in coordination with local homeless and housing service providers and people with lived experience of homelessness.
 The planning team was led by staff from the City of Pasadena Department of Housing and the Homeless Count volunteer coordination consultant.
 Throughout the planning process, staff requested the collaboration and participation of several city departments that regularly interact with people experiencing homelessness and possess considerable expertise relevant to the count, including the Pasadena Police Department and the Pasadena Department of Public Health.